Jason2866/Portable_VSC_PlatformIO/README.md

 and tweaked to run from a USB stick with any!
 Drive letter

-[Tasmota](https://github.com/arendst/Tasmota) as as example project included
+[Tasmota](https://github.com/arendst/Tasmota) as example project included

 ## How to do?
 - Just extract the ZIP to a USB stick in root